 Authorized Organization Representative (AOR) Status and E-Business Point of Contact

-If this is your first time registering with eRA Commons, the AOR from the SF-424 must complete the online Institution Registration Form.
-Instructions on how to complete the online Institution Registration Form will be provided on the eRA Commons Online Registration Page.
+For organizations registering with eRA Commons for the first time, the BO named in the Authorized Representative section of the SF-424 must complete the Register Institution online process.
+Instructions on how to complete the online Institution Registration Form are provided on the Register in eRA Commons page.

 NOTE: You must have a valid and verifiable UEI number to complete the eRA Commons registration.